valhuber/ApiLogicServer/README.md

 ### Customize with your IDE

 The created project is a standard Python project, fully customizable using your existing IDE and other development tools (e.g., `git`).
-Open the created project folder (issue this command your **local machine**, not the Docker machine), configure as described in [Working with IDEs](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs), and use your IDE:
+Open the created project folder (issue this command your **local host**, not the Docker container), configure as described in [Working with IDEs](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs), and use your IDE:
 ```
-code ~/dev/servers/api_logic_server  # local machine!
+code ~/dev/servers/api_logic_server  # local host!
 Launch VS Code; use charm for PyCharm
 ```

 * __Important:__ you may need to install the [`shell` extension](https://stackoverflow.com/questions/30065227/run-open-vscode-from-mac-terminal) into VS Code, so starting it becomes as simple as `code docker_project` (from your **local** terminal window)